gruntwork-io/boilerplate/README.md

 #### Variables

 You must provide a value for every variable defined in `boilerplate.yml`, or project generation will fail.
-There are four ways to provide a value for a variable:
+There are five ways to provide a value for a variable:

 1. `--var` option(s) you pass in when calling boilerplate.
 Example:
    `boilerplate --var Title=Boilerplate --var ShowLogo=false`.
 To specify a complex type like a map or a list on the